mozilla/moz-git-tools/README.markdown

 Open all the files modified in the specified rev range in your `$EDITOR`.
 (If no rev range is specified, open the files modified in your current checkout.)

+## git-fix-whitespace

+Eliminate any trailing whitespace from your uncommitted changes.

+Note that this will reset your index; that is, any changes you've `git add`'ed will need to be added again.
+But it won't (or at least, shouldn't!) erase any changes.

 ## git-qapplied

 Like `hg qapplied`, output the commits in this branch which are not upstream.